jonathansandman/optimise-for-audio-win/README.md

 # optimise-for-audio-win
-A script for optimising Windows 10 for real-time and network audio
+A collection of scripts for optimising Windows 10 for real-time and network audio

+# optimise.bat
+To optimise Windows for real-time audio, simply run 'optimise.bat'.

+# start_realtime.bat
+To automatically start a process with real-time priority, run:

+`start_realtime.bat <path_to_app_without_quotes>`

+For example:

+`start_realtime.bat C:\Windows\notepad.exe`

+If you don't have administrator priviledges, you will recieve a prompt.

 ## Automated configuration